Xiaoyunnn/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-* You can delete the data for optional fields by type `sch/`/`stream/`/`lvl/` without specifying content after the prefixes.
+* You can delete the data for optional fields by typing `sch/`/`stream/`/`lvl/` without specifying content after the prefixes.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.